-Three hundred kilometres off the coast of Spain, cosmopolitan island, Mallorca is a precious gem polished by art and history, and offers one of the most beautiful “faces” of the Balearic islands.
+Just 170 km off the coast of Spain, a cosmopolitan island, Mallorca is a precious gem polished by art and history, and offers one of the most beautiful “faces” of the Balearic islands.
 Partitioned by Chopin, the island touches on the sublime.

-Whether you're thinking of «Maiorica» in Latin, «Mayurqa» in Arabic, or «Mallorca» in Catalan, the island remains the “great island” – literally – of the Balearic Islands.
-The island found its French spelling in 1842 when George Sand published her autobiographical travel novel A winter in Mallorca (Un Hiver à Majorque), about her trip with Frederic Chopin (1838-1839).
-The novel and its tales of stunning beauty turned George Sand into the island's greatest ambassador.
-Chopin, too, was taken by the poetry of the luxurious Valldemossa Monastery and its surroundings, he composed his Preludes here.
+Whether you're thinking of ‘Maiorica’ in Latin, ‘Mayurqa’ in Arabic, or ‘Mallorca’ in Catalan, the island remains the "great island" - literally - of the Balearic Islands, 170 km off the Spanish coast.
+Popularly known as Majorca in English, the island’s official name - Mallorca - uses the Spanish spelling.
+In 1842, George Sand published her autobiographical travel novel A winter in Mallorca (Un Hiver à Majorque), about her trip with Frederic Chopin (1838-1839), and its tales of stunning beauty turned the French author into the island's greatest ambassador.
+Chopin, too, was taken by the poetry of the luxurious Carthusian Monastery of Valldemossa and its surroundings; in fact, he composed his Preludes here.

 The weather forecast information is provided by World Weather Online.
 Air France-KLM is not responsible for the reliability of this data.